affinidi/affinidi-tdk-dotnet/README.md

 When handling tokens, it is important that your project access token is managed properly to prevent failures due to expired tokens.

-We have created an [example code](https://github.com/affinidi/affinidi-tdk-dotnet/tree/main/examples/HookAuthExample) handles the automatic refresh of tokens to ensure that the token used in the client APIs are fresh.
+We have created an [example code](https://github.com/affinidi/affinidi-tdk-dotnet/blob/main/examples/HookAuthExample/HookAuthExample.cs) which handles the automatic refresh of tokens to ensure that the token used in the client APIs are fresh.

 [[Back to top]](#top) | [[Requirements]](#requirements) | [[Installation]](#installation) | [[Quickstart]](#quickstart) | [[Documentation]](#documentation) | [[Support & Feedback]](#support_feedback) | [[Contributing]](#contributing) | [[FAQ]](#faq)